nsejim/odoo-development-training/README.md

 ## SETUP & LAUNCH DOCKER DEPLOYMENT ENVIRONMENT

 Inside your working directory (~/Documents/Training/Odoo) and using your terminal,
-- Clone the branch v16 of the remote training repo  `git clone`
+- Clone the branch v16 of the remote training repo  `git clone --branch v16 https://github.com/nsejim/odoo-development-training.git docker_deployment`
 - Change directory into directory docker_deployment `cd docker_deployment`
 - Rename ".env.example" to ".env" with the command  `mv .env.example .env`
 - Launch a containerised odoo server   `docker-compose up -d`

 Now your Odoo instance should be running at the url http://localhost:10016.
-You will have to define a super admin Odoo password.
+If a super admin Odoo password is already defined, the default one is "odoo123".

 Additional interesting commands
 - To stop the odoo server `docker-compose down`